Pittville Pump Room

 Find more information about the Pump Room

 In 2023 Friends of Pittville were instrumental in restoring the steps you can see in the drawing of 1830 illustrated above, which had been removed to make room for a bandstand in the 1920’s.
-A page giving a full account of this restoration project and the reasons it came about is currently under construction.
+The story of the project’s journey to success is outlined on the ‘Steps’ page in the menu under Explore Pittville and in a collection of photographs under the ‘Galleries’ menu heading.